YangLin404/lora_weather_station/demo/weather_station/proximus/http/src/install/README.md

 	* HTTP method: POST
 	* Click on Ok
 9. Click Save Changes.
-10. Redo above steps to create CloudChannels for AirQualitySensor, LoudnessSensor and HumiditySensor
+10. Redo above steps to create CloudChannels for PressureSensor, BatteryLevelSensor and HumiditySensor.

-### Step 6: Setup back-end
+### Step 4: Setup back-end

 The next step is to setup the back-end on your Server.

 * For server using elasticsearch please follow: [install with elasticsearch](elastic/INSTALL-elastic.md).
 * For server using postgresql please follow: [install with postgresql](postgresql/INSTALL-postgresql.md).

-### Step 7: All done
+### Step 5: All done

 ##### All done!
 Now just wait for your loRa device to collect enough data.